-Fixed expenses are the easiest expenses to predict and plan for in your business.
-They are also some of the hardest expenses to adjust.
-Planning ahead to ensure you always have a reserve of cash to cover three to six months’ worth of fixed expenses will help you during months when sales are down or cash is tight.
+Fixed expenses are the most straightforward expenses to predict and plan for in your business—and are also some of the hardest expenses to adjust.
+Planning ahead to ensure you always have a reserve of cash will help you during months when sales are down, or cash is tight.

 Even though fixed expenses don’t change often, no expense is fixed forever.
 Rent amounts change, mortgages can be refinanced, insurance coverage may be modified, and loans will eventually be paid off.